pbv-public/fastify-firestore-service/docs/api.md

 ```

 ## API Output Data
-Todea APIs can send output data in a JSON-formatted HTTP response body.
+APIs can send output data in a JSON-formatted HTTP response body.
 To do
 this, simply return an object from the `computeResponse()` method:
 ```javascript <!-- embed:../examples/docs.js:scope:class ReplyWithValidatedObjectAPI:when an object is returned -->
   // when an object is returned, it is automatically converted to a JSON string